Celebrating Volunteers’ Week in West London

 We are looking for Volunteer Drivers!
 You can donate as many hours as you like.
 You can drive your own vehicle or one of our designated cars.
 The choice is yours.

-We have 20 active volunteers who help us to reduce loneliness and alleviate isolation, and without them, we could not do what we do to help support so many people living in our local community.
+We have a team of active volunteers who help us to reduce loneliness and alleviate isolation, and without them, we could not do what we do to help support so many people living in our local community.

 Would you like to try Volunteer Driving for the Volunteer Cars Service?
 One of our existing volunteers can ‘buddy’ you, so you get an idea of what the role entails before you commit – the role is very flexible.